Time's Arrow (BoJack Horseman)

-"Time's Arrow" is the eleventh episode of the fourth season of the American animated television series BoJack Horseman.
-It was written by Kate Purdy and directed by Aaron Long.
-The episode was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
+"Time's Arrow" is the eleventh and penultimate episode of the fourth season of the American animated television series BoJack Horseman, and the 47th episode overall.
+It was written by Kate Purdy and directed by Aaron Long, and was released in the United States, along with the rest of season four, via Netflix on September 8, 2017.
 Matthew Broderick, Majandra Delfino, and Wendie Malick provide voices in guest appearances in the episode.

 The episode follows a non-linear structure, looking at the life of BoJack Horseman's mother, Beatrice, and her battle with dementia and deteriorating health.

 In February 2018, "Time's Arrow" won the Writers Guild of America Award for Television: Animation at the 70th WGA Awards.

 Plot

-Through Beatrice's fuzzy memories, it is revealed how her father (Matthew Broderick) pushed her toward a potential suitor, whom she spurns in favor of the dashing aspiring writer, Butterscotch Horseman.
+Beginning where the previous episode left off, a furious BoJack drives Beatrice to a nursing home after she spiked Hollyhock's coffee, causing her to overdose.
+BoJack continues to grow frustrated that Beatrice cannot recognize him, and tells her they are going to a "magical place where she can never hurt anyone again".
+On the car ride, through Beatrice's fuzzy memories, it is revealed how her father (Matthew Broderick) pushes her toward a potential suitor, whom she spurns in favor of the dashing aspiring writer, Butterscotch Horseman.
 She becomes pregnant by Butterscotch, marries him, and they move to San Francisco.
-Their marriage falters as their dreams fail to pan out; she becomes unhappy and bitter, and both drink heavily and take out their frustrations on BoJack.
+Their marriage falters as their dreams fail to pan out; she becomes unhappy and bitter.
+Both drink heavily and take out their frustrations on BoJack.
 Butterscotch later has an affair with a maid named Henrietta, an aspiring nurse.
 Beatrice convinces Henrietta to give up the baby for adoption so that she can continue in nursing school.
-Hollyhock is thus revealed not to be BoJack's daughter, as previously assumed, but his half-sister.
+The episode ends with her reliving the traumatic memory of her father burning her toy doll in a fireplace.
+Just as BoJack is about to leave, Beatrice recognizes him as her son, asking him where they currently are.
+BoJack lies and tells her they are at the Michigan lake house, telling her she is with her family and eating ice cream, something she was never allowed to do as a child.

+Production

+Development and background

+According to an interview with series creator Raphael Bob-Waksberg, writer Kate Purdy, and production designer Lisa Hanawalt, a key idea for the season was to "[soften the] edges" of Beatrice, a character who has previously been shown as "horrible".
+Hints of Beatrice's failing memory and "soft" personality were incorporated earlier in the season, and some aspects were added "Time's Arrow" was written, mostly as minor "throwaway [lines]".
+An influence for the scene where Henrietta and Beatrice both give birth came from Purdy's own life, whose hospitalized great aunt repeatedly "[asked] for her baby".
+Purdy bought her aunt a doll, which gave her the thought of the "very primordial" connection between mothers and child birth, an idea she incorporated into the scene.